TRACE Corporate Bonds Daily Report Card

 Overview

 FINRA’s Trade Reporting and Compliance Engine (TRACE) collects, processes, and disseminates transaction data for corporate bonds and other fixed income securities to enhance market transparency and facilitate regulatory oversight.
-FINRA’s Rules generally require members to report all eligible fixed income transactions to TRACE as soon as practicable but no later than 15 minutes, while ensuring all transaction details are complete and accurate.
+FINRA’s rules generally require members to report all eligible fixed income transactions to TRACE as soon as practicable, but no later than 15 minutes, while ensuring all transaction details are complete and accurate.

 Historically, FINRA has provided a monthly report card of member firms’ corporate bonds transactions reported to TRACE.
 The report card provides key metrics related to trade reporting timeliness and compliance with TRACE requirements, allowing firms to monitor their compliance and identify potential areas of concern.
 This static report delivers a retrospective summary of the previous month’s transactions.

 The new interactive TRACE Corporate Bonds Daily Report Card provides similar insights to the monthly report card but on a daily cadence and with an interactive interface.
-On a daily delayed basis, users can access and track and trend visualizations on key Corporate Bonds compliance metrics.
+On a delayed daily basis, users can access and track and trend visualizations on key corporate bonds compliance metrics.
 In addition to interactive visualizations, users can export detailed data directly from the dashboard interface or set up machine-to-machine data sharing to interact with their in-house systems.

 The TRACE Corporate Bonds Interactive Report Card offers an interactive environment, allowing firms to identify potential issues with timely reporting of corporate bond transactions to TRACE.
 FINRA evaluates TRACE data by comparing reported transaction times against execution times to identify late reporting, analyzing execution time discrepancies between contra parties’ reports of the same trades, and detecting potential inaccuracies or failures to report that prevent proper trade matching between parties.
 Within the Interactive Report Card dashboard, a user can view interactive visualizations of their total number of valid corporate bond transactions, late reported trades, and inter-dealer trades.
-For inter-dealer trades, users can apply a time difference filter to focus on specific inter-dealer transactions based on a discrepancy in the execution times reported by their firm and the contra party in the same trade.
+For inter-dealer trades, users can apply a time difference filter to focus on specific transactions based on a discrepancy in the execution times reported by their firm and the contra party in the same trade.
 The data provided through this Interactive Report Card is designed to assist firms in supervision of their corporate bond transaction reporting.

 Each business day, on a delayed – trade date plus four business days (T+4) – basis, firms will be able to click on the Trading Market Code field and view data for all valid trades (“All”) or use filters to review Primary Market ("P1") or Secondary Market ("S1") valid trades reported to TRACE.